paulirish/pwmetrics/readme.md

   url: 'http://example.com/',
   flags: { // AKA feature flags
     runs: '3', // number or runs
-    json: true, // print all data in json format to console
-    outputPath: 'pathToFile/fileName.json', //path to file where results will be saved
     submit: true, // trurn on submitting to Google Sheets
     upload: true, // trurn on uploading to Google Drive
     view: true, // open uploaded traces to Google Drive in DevTools